Who Can Officiate a Wedding in Arizona

 READ

-How Much to Save for Wedding Ring
+How to Be Ordained for a Wedding

 By following these steps, non-religious individuals who meet the eligibility requirements can become temporary officiants in Arizona and perform wedding ceremonies within the state.